 By graduation, the tactical applications of tracking rang clear and true for me: “the ground doesn’t lie.”
 If the simple, scientific principles are applied correctly, they can be used to apprehend a fleeing insurgent or criminal, gather intelligence about their operations, or identify IEDs and other hazards to friendly forces.

-Post courtesy of the Applied Memetics, LLC Blog
+Editor’s note: This article is courtesy of the Applied Memetics, LLC Blog.